 Missouri Sex Offenders

 Missouri sex offenders face an incredible stigma that often follows them for the rest of their lives.
 According to the Rape, Assault, Incest National Network (RAINN), a person is sexually assaulted every seventy-three seconds in the United States, and a child is assaulted every nine minutes.
-Although the rate in which they are prosecuted varies by state, the repercussions can be life-altering if you are accused.
+Although the rate at which they are prosecuted varies by state, the repercussions can be life-altering if you are accused.
 This is especially distressing if you feel that you are innocent, as a conviction has life-long ramifications.

-If you have been jailed and charged with one of these inflammatory offenses, a phone call to Missouri DWI & Criminal Law Center at Benjamin Law Firm, LLC. should be your first step.
+If you have been jailed and charged with one of these inflammatory offenses, a phone call to Missouri DWI & Criminal Law Center at Benjamin Law Firm, LLC should be your first step.
 In the United States, you are legally considered innocent until proven guilty.
 The state must establish the credibility of the charges beyond a shadow of a doubt to convict you.

 Missouri Sex Offender Crimes

 A Missouri sex offender is an individual convicted of committing a crime involving a sexual act or sexual contact with another—usually without consent—or conspiring to do so.
 This is usually when the action is undesirable or offensive to the other person.
-These crimes include, but are not limited to, the following:
+These sexual offenses include, but are not limited to, the following:

 - Illegal or coerced sexual misconduct